zpainter/iassist/content/conferences/iassist2025/sponsorship.md

 type = "conference-2025"
 +++

-We are grateful for our sponsors and want to thank them for their generous support. <br>Skroll down for more information on sponsoring our 2025 event.
+We are grateful for our sponsors and want to thank them for their generous support. <br>Scroll down for more information on sponsoring our 2025 event.

 **IASSIST 2025 Conference Sponsors**